Hubs-Foundation/hubs-avatar-pipelines/README.md

 ## Making your own avatar model

+**For specific information about how to use the .blend files, be sure to check out the readme within the [Blender/AvatarBot](/Blender/AvatarBot) folder.**

 Hubs avatars are meant for VR, which means that you should work in real world units.
 A typical avatar height is roughly 1.7 meters.
 Note: This is typically a 'standing height'.
 The lack of legs shown here is a part of that overall height.

 ![avatar height diagram](docs/avatarHeight.jpg)